ruby-hyperloop/ruby-hyperloop.io/source/docs.html.md

 `React::Observable` objects work very similar to state variables.
 Any render method that accesses an observable value will be re-rendered if that value changes, and you can update the value (causing a rerender) using the param name followed by a "!".

-Observable's are used to set up two (or even n) way linkages between components.
-See the [React::Observable](tbd) section for details.

 ## Params of type Proc

 A Ruby `Proc` can be passed to a component like any other object.
 The `param` macro treats params declared as type `Proc` specially, and will automatically call the proc when the param name is used on the params method.